kalinchernev/kalinchernev.github.io/content/posts/learning-vuejs.md

 ### Props

-When it comes to defining components' properties and their validations, I sometimes miss the features and possible strictness of React solutions.
+When it comes to defining components' properties and their validations, I sometimes miss the features and possible strictness which React provides.

 [`PropTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) and sometimes TypeScript on top allow for defining shapes and validations in details whereas Vue's [props](https://vuejs.org/v2/guide/components-props.html) validations are [less strict](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).